First-order (coarse) correlated equilibria in non-concave games: Introduction

 Some answers to this problem come from learning theory.
 First, for special classes of games, when each agent employs a specific learning algorithm in repeated instances of the game, the outcome converges in \emph{average play} to Nash equilibria.
 This is true for fictitious play \cite{brown1951iterative} for the empirical distribution of players' actions in a variety of classes of games, including zero-sum games \cite{robinson1951iterative}, $2 \times n$ non-degenerate normal form games \cite{berger2005fictitious}, or potential games \cite{monderer1996potential}.
 For the case of zero-sum games, the same is true for a more general class of no-(internal \cite{cesa2006prediction} or external \cite{young2004strategic}) regret learning algorithms, while for general normal-form games they respectively converge to correlated or coarse correlated equilibria -- convex generalisations of the set of Nash equilibria of a normal form game.
 The price of anarchy / stability approach can then be extended to such coarse notions of equilibria, with the smoothness framework of \cite{roughgarden2015intrinsic} for \emph{robust} price of anarchy bounds being a prime example.

 Unfortunately, this perspective falls short of a complete picture for several reasons.
-First, learning dynamics can exhibit arbitrarily high complexity.
-Commonly considered learning dynamics may cycle about equilibria, as is the case for fictitious play \cite{shapley1964some} or for multiplicative weights update \cite{baileyMultiplicativeWeightsUpdate2018}.
-Worse, learning dynamics can exhibit formally chaotic behaviour \cite{palaiopanos2017multiplicative,CP19}, bimatrix games may approximate arbitrary dynamical systems \cite{AFP21}.
+First, learning dynamics can exhibit arbitrarily high complexity, both computationally and with respect to dynamical systems analysis.
+Commonly considered learning dynamics may cycle about equilibria, as is the case for fictitious play \cite{shapley1964some} or for the multiplicative weights update \cite{baileyMultiplicativeWeightsUpdate2018}.
+Worse, learning dynamics can exhibit formally chaotic behaviour \cite{palaiopanos2017multiplicative,CP19}, and bimatrix games may approximate arbitrary dynamical systems \cite{AFP21}.
 In fact, replicator dynamics on matrix games is Turing complete \cite{andrade2022no}, and reachability problems for the dynamics is in general undecideable.

 In the converse direction, the usual notion of no-regret learning can be too weak to capture \emph{learnable} behaviour.
 In this case, the associated price of anarchy bounds may misrepresent the efficiency of actual learned outcomes.
 One motivating example here is that of auctions.
 For first-price single item auctions, in the complete information setting there may exist coarse correlated equilibria with suboptimal welfare, even though the unique equilibrium of the auction is welfare optimal \cite{FLN16}.
-Meanwhile, in the incomplete information setting with symmetric priors, whether coarse correlated equilibria coincide with the unique equilibrium depends on informational assumptions on the equilibrium structure itself \cite{bergemann2017first} and on convexity of the priors \cite{ahunbay2024uniqueness}.
+Meanwhile, in the incomplete information setting with symmetric priors, whether coarse correlated equilibria coincide with the unique equilibrium depends on informational assumptions on the equilibrium structure itself \cite{bergemann2017first} or on convexity of the priors \cite{ahunbay2024uniqueness}.
 This is in apparent contradiction with recent empirical work which suggest the equilibria of an even wider class of auctions are learnable when agents implement deep-learning or (with full feedback) gradient based no-regret learning algorithms \cite{BFHKS21,soda2023,martin2022finding}.